 Almost 8,000 young people from local schools and colleges attended our hard hitting road show Safe Drive Stay Alive.
-The show is delivered in partnership with staff from Sussex Police, SECAmb, NHS and seriously injured victims, relatives of those who have been killed on our roads.
+The show is delivered in partnership with staff from Sussex Police, South East Coast Ambulance (SECAmb), NHS and seriously injured victims, as well as relatives of those who have been killed on our roads.

-It brings to life difficult messages to make young people aware of their responsibilities as new, and potential drivers, or as passengers travelling with their friends, and of the devastating consequences that can occur otherwise.
+It brings to life difficult messages to make young people aware of their responsibilities as new or potential drivers, or as passengers travelling with their friends, and of the devastating consequences that can occur otherwise.

-We also engaged with motorcyclists through our Bikerdown programme, which promotes rider safety at events across the county and helps make motorcyclists aware of what to do in the event of a collision as well as the courses and advice available to them.
-This is delivered in partnership with our Police colleagues.
+We also engaged with motorcyclists through our Biker Down programme, which promotes rider safety at events across the county and helps make motorcyclists aware of what to do in the event of a collision, as well as the courses and advice available to them.
+This is delivered in partnership with the police.

-Advice and information for all drivers can be found on the Sussex Safer Roads Partnership website www.sussexsaferroads.gov.uk
+Advice and information for all drivers can be found on the SSRP website www.sussexsaferroads.gov.uk